 - Employer contributions (profit-sharing matches) are due by the date you file your return, which includes any extensions.

 - The annual contribution limit for salary deferrals for 2018 is $18,500, but if you’re 50 or older that total rises to $24,500.
 For 2019, that has been raised to $19,000 or $25,000 for those 50 and older.

 - If your plan involves a profit-sharing match, you as the employer, can contribute up to 25% of your compensation or 25% of your income if you’re self-employed.

 - Your total contributions (salary deferral plus profit sharing match) cap out at a limit of $55,000, or $61,000 if you’ve reached the age of 50 or older.
 For 2019, those totals have been raised to $56,000 and $62,000.

-Of special note: Understanding the contribution limits of your retirement plan is just as important as choosing the right plan for you.
+Understanding the contribution limits of your retirement plan is just as important as choosing the right plan for you at the right time.
 The information provided above is meant to be a guideline for you, but you should always consult your tax or financial advisor to ensure your transactions are in compliance with IRS rules and regulations.

 If you have questions about this article or wish to learn more about self-directed IRAs, please contact Advanta IRA by calling (800) 425-0653.
 We are happy to answer questions you may have pertaining to self-directed accounts and the rules that govern them.